dillonkearns/idiomatic-elm-package-guide/README.md

 - The Elm community encourages that package authors follow its [Literal Naming Policy](https://discourse.elm-lang.org/t/literal-names-policy-i-e-how-to-name-packages/242).

 - The Elm core team recommends that you "use the `elm-` prefix unless `elm` already appears in the repository name".

+### Contributing Section or Document

+If you create a file called `CONTRIBUTING`, [Github will automatically link to it](https://help.github.com/articles/setting-guidelines-for-repository-contributors/) when your users create issues or pull requests.
+It's a great idea to store it in a separate file, but be sure to link to it!

+Many package authors prefer to have discussions before they get pull requests.
+If that's the case for you, give a note in the `## Contributing` section of your readme to clarify that.

+Note that no matter how clear your contributing guidelines are, many pull requests and issues are created without noticing them.
+That's alright!
+Kindly link to the relevant guidelines to frame the conversation and make it as constructive as possible!
+I often like to frame feature requests in terms of the design goals of the library as well.
+This makes it less of a "who's right?" zero-sum game, and more of a collaborative discussion about "how aligned is this direction with these design goals?"

+### Thank Your Contributors!

+Remember to keep a file or a section in your readme to list of contributors and recognize their work!
+I like to include both contributors of code (through pull requests) as well as those who share a lot of feedback or are very helpful reporting issues.
+Open source not just about one person's work, it's about community working together!